 Seed Grant Program

-Applications are rapidly reviewed by the AES Research and Training Council according to eligibility, scientific merit and impact, and potential for growth into a larger and ongoing research effort.
-Seed Grants may provide up to $20,000 for one year for direct costs only, and they may not be renewed.
+Seed grants may provide up to $20,000 for one year for direct costs only.
+They may not be renewed.
 Examples of allowable costs include research project supplies and expenses related to information and technology exchange, such as travel for postdoctoral fellows between collaborating laboratories.
 The number of awards made each year is contingent on available funds.

-Funding decisions will be announced within six weeks of each application deadline.
+Funding decisions will be announced within eight weeks of each application deadline.

 - Applications may come from individual investigators or from two or more collaborating investigators.
-Applicants must be established investigators with at least an Associate Professor or equivalent level appointment.
-At least one applicant must be an epilepsy-focused academic investigator and an AES member.
+The primary investigator (PI) or at least one of the primary investigators in a multiple-PI seed grant must be an established investigator with at least an Associate Professor or equivalent level appointment.
+Assistant professors may be included as collaborators on the project.
+At least one of the primary investigators (contact PI) must also be an epilepsy-focused academic investigator and an AES member.

 - The proposed research must be in a new direction that could not be initiated without Seed support.
 Proposals are welcome across the spectrum of epilepsy research, including basic, translational, clinical, and outcomes-related research.

 - If a project involves a collaboration between two or more investigators, preference will be given to collaborations that are new and/or involve investigators at different institutions or in different disciplines or fields of research.